Fix P0420 Yourself With Our Guide

-The function of the catalytic converter is to break down harmful pollutants that are created by your Chrysler during the combustion cycle and convert them into harmless gases.
-Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by your Chrysler.
+The function of the catalytic converter is to break down harmful pollutants that are created by your Chrysler during the combustion cycle and convert them into less harmful gases.
+Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by the vehicle.

 Chrysler P0420 Symptoms

 - Lack of power from the engine

 - Rotten egg or a sulfur smell

 The first step is to get it diagnosed to figure out what is causing the catalytic converter fault.

 If you’re having catalytic converter issues and you’re not comfortable diagnosing this issue at home, we recommend finding a RepairPal certified shop nearby to pinpoint the problem and give an accurate estimate for repairs.